 These days, there are many subtle and cunning ways of doing this.
 From fixing the paperwork to gaming the EPoS.
 One expensive solution is to have a centralised EPoS, but even this may need auditing from time to time.

 The very best way is to employ compliance auditors to verify the franchisees sales / royalty reports that are being submitted to you every month and reconciling those with your EPoS data to highlight any variances.
 This approach often throws up hidden money and shows the particular systems that have been abused in order to pay you less.

-Our financial audits form part of a wider audit, that captures compliance levels for brand, service, security, finance and food safety.
+Our financial audits form part of a wider audit, that captures compliance levels for brand, service, security and finance.
 It forms a strong backbone of controls for better corporate governance, higher profitability and a more stable franchise business.

 Get a quote today!